Finding better treatments.

 What We Do

-SEHRF and the University of Arizona Hammer Lab has been working to better meet the needs of children with SCN8A-related disorders and address the increasing diversity of the worldwide SCN8A community.
+SEHRF and the University of Arizona Hammer Lab have been working to better meet the needs of children with SCN8A-related disorders and address the increasing diversity of the worldwide SCN8A community.

 You can help SEHRF advance the scientific understanding of SCN8A by supporting the Registry.